How to Prepare Yourself for BBC Assessment Tests?

 Verbal Reasoning Test

-The Verbal Reasoning Test will be used to determine if you will be able to find the relevant information from a previous test and understand if the next statement is true or false or impossible.
-It would be best if you decided all this based on the information you got in the passage.
+The Verbal Reasoning Test will be used to determine if you can find relevant information and understand if the next statement about it is true or false or impossible.
+When answering this test, make sure you base your answers on the information you got in the passage.

 If you’re not a native English speaker, the Verbal Reasoning Test might be more difficult.
 If this is the case, you will need to complete a few practice verbal reasoning tests.
 The practice tests will help you understand how the questions are asked and built.